 \subsubsection{Causes of retransmissions}

-To better understand the impact of each protocol on retransmissions count and to confirm the above hypotheses we look at the causes of retransmissions.
+To better understand the impact of each protocol on retransmissions and to confirm the above hypotheses we look deeper at the causes of retransmissions.
 Table~\ref{tab:breakdown} provides for the highest density and rate a breakdown of the retransmissions according to their causes.
 The last 3 columns correspond to the 3 causes we identified in Section~\ref{sec:metrics} : the transmission has been \textbf{postponed} by the collision avoidance mechanism, a \textbf{collision} occurred during the transmission, or \textbf{no ACK} was received.
 The columns provide the average occurrence ratio of each cause.

-If we focus on the results of \implem{X-MAC} and \implem{X-MAC-C} in Table~\ref{tab:breakdown}, we observe that the CCA collision avoidance mechanism allows to postpone a lot of transmissions which would otherwize have caused collisions : more than 78\% of the retransmissions in \implem{X-MAC-C} are postponed transmissions while this amounts to only about 14\% in \implem{X-MAC}.
+If we focus on the results of \implem{X-MAC} and \implem{X-MAC-C} in Table~\ref{tab:breakdown}, we observe that the fraction of \textit{postpone} transmissions drastically increases.
+This is due to the CCA collision avoidance mechanism which allow to postpone a lot of transmissions which would otherwise have caused collisions : more than 78\% of the retransmissions in \implem{X-MAC-C} are postponed transmissions while this amounts to only about 14\% in \implem{X-MAC}.
 This confirms the efficiency of the CCA-based collision avoidance in reducing the number of retransmissions.

-The use of the phaselock in \implem{ContikiMAC}, \implem{X-MAC-P} and \implem{X-MAC-CP} reduces the number of retransmissions compared to \implem{X-MAC} and \implem{X-MAC-C}.
-The least reduction is obtained with \implem{X-MAC-P} and the largest fraction of those retransmissions is due to collisions (almost 67\%).
+The phaselock in \implem{ContikiMAC}, \implem{X-MAC-P} and \implem{X-MAC-CP} reduces the number of retransmissions compared to \implem{X-MAC} and \implem{X-MAC-C}.
+The least reduction is obtained with \implem{X-MAC-P}.
 The reduction obtained by \implem{X-MAC-P} compared to \implem{X-MAC-C} is mainly due to reduced channel use.
-However, with \implem{X-MAC-P} the fraction of retransmissions due to collisions remains very high (almost 79\%).
+However, \implem{X-MAC-P} being free of CCA mechanism, the fraction of retransmissions due to collisions remains very high (more than 66\%).
 As already observed above, the combination of phaselock and collision avoidance provides the best results : \implem{X-MAC-CP} and \implem{ContikiMAC} have the least retransmission counts, a large fraction of these being postponed transmissions.

 The highest fraction of retransmissions caused by \textbf{no ACK} for \implem{ContikiMAC} (~45\%) versus \implem{X-MAC-CP} (~18\%) is explained by the fact that after the reception of a strobe-ACK \implem{X-MAC-CP} performs a CCA to ensure that the medium is still free before sending the data frame.
-This gives \implem{X-MAC-CP} an addtionnal opportunity to prevent collision.
+This gives \implem{X-MAC-CP} an additional opportunity to prevent collisions.